 Members make an annual contribution to fund the Pool.
 Since Enduris is a cooperative program, there is joint liability among the participating members.
-There were no claim settlements in excess of the insurance coverage in any of the last three policy years.
+There were no claim settlements above the insurance coverage in any of the last three policy years.

-Upon joining the Pool, members are contractually obligated to remain in the Pool for a minimum of one year and must give notice 60 days before renewal in order to terminate participation.
+Upon joining the Pool, members are contractually obligated to remain in the Pool for a minimum of one year.
+They must give notice 60 days before renewal to terminate participation.
 The Interlocal Governmental Agreement (formerly known as the Master Agreement) is automatically renewed each year unless provisions for withdrawal or termination are applied.
-Even after termination, a member is still responsible for contribution to Enduris for any unresolved, unreported and in process claims for the period they were a signatory to the Interlocal Governmental Agreement.
+Even after termination, a member is still responsible for contributing to Enduris for any unresolved, unreported, and inprocess claims for the period they were a signatory to the Interlocal Governmental Agreement.

-Enduris is fully funded by its member participants.
-Claims are filed by members with the Pool who determines coverage and administers the claims.
+Its member participants fully fund Enduris.
+Members file claims with the Pool, which determines coverage and administers the claims.

-The Pool is governed by a Board of Directors which is comprised of seven board members.
+The Pool is governed by a Board of Directors comprising seven board members.
 The Pool's members elect the Board, and the positions are filled on a rotating basis.
 The Board meets quarterly and is responsible for overseeing the business affairs of Enduris and providing policy direction to the Pool's Executive Director.